CirclesUBI/circles-handbook/docs/developers/tech-overview.md

 Every transaction in Ethereum carries some fees.
 The payment can be done with a token through an account that can be verified.

-In the Ethereum mainnet these transactions are costly, that's the reason why Circles uses xDai side chain.
-In xDai/Gnosis chain the payment is done for validation, not for mining, because it uses the PoA consensus algorithm.
+In the Ethereum mainnet these transactions are costly, that's the reason why Circles uses Gnosis side chain.

 The relayer main purpose is to make transaction fees payment transparent for the user.

 #### Solution

-The Relayer pays for the transaction fees on behalf of the user through meta-transactions (see ERC20 specification) to the xDai/Gnosis Chain.
+The Relayer pays for the transaction fees on behalf of the user through meta-transactions (see ERC20 specification) to the Gnosis Chain.
 It pays for the Safe deployment and the gas fees for all the users of circles.garden.
 Therefore, the relayer can be used for controlling expenses since writing in the blockchain is always done through this service.

 Also, as it deploys the Safe for the users, it takes care of which version of Safe contract is used.